 Life is busy.
-Between e-mails to return, appointments to get to, the kids’ sport schedule — it is a lot to remember to do.
-As a result, there are times when you just forget.
-Or, if you are like me, you remember ……and forget…… and remember again 3 weeks later!
+Between e-mails to return, appointments to get to, the kids’ sports schedule — it is a lot to remember to do.
+As a result, there are times when you forget.
+Or, if you are like me, you remember ……and forget…… and remember again three weeks later!

 When I started using a to do list, I felt better.
 I actually felt like I was getting things done every day.
 I no longer stress about trying to remember to take care of something in three days (constantly saying it in my head).

-I was using plain paper and a pen to write down what I had to do every day, but I still found I was sometimes forgetting about things that I might need to do the next day.
+I was using plain paper and a pen to write down what I had to do every day.
+However, I still noticed I was sometimes forgetting about things that I might need to do the next day.
 I found myself making short lists for each day of the week and jotting down my notes on them as I thought of things.
 However, it still was not well organized (at least enough for me).

 HOW TO BEST USE THE SYSTEM

-It might seem pretty self explanatory, but I wanted to share the best way to put this list to work for you.
-Of course, my system may not work for you, but it might give you some ideas of what you can do to truly make it your own.
+It might seem pretty self-explanatory, but I wanted to share the best way to put this list to work for you.
+Of course, my system may not work for you, but it might give you some ideas of what you can do to make it your own.

 Plan out today’s list — around 5 – 6 items if you can keep it that small.
 Then, if you think of something else you need to do, do NOT do it today.
 Instead, write it down on the next day’s to do list.
-This will allow you to keep your focus on what you need to do right now and not worry that you will forget it tomorrow.
+Doing so will allow you to keep your focus on what you need to do right now and not worry that you will forget it tomorrow.
 Think of something you need to do in the morning when you are fixing dinner?
 No worries.
-Just write it down on tomorrow’s to do list and you won’t have to worry about forgetting!
+Write it down on tomorrow’s to do list, and you won’t have to worry about forgetting!

 The best reason to keep your list shorter is to allow for the unexpected.
 When your list is shorter, you are building in extra time for something that might need to be taken care of right away — but you can still get everything done that you need to do!